Ahmad Khomeini: Death

 According to pro-government media, Ahmad Khomeini suffered a cardiac arrest on 12 March 1995, and went into a coma.
 He died five days later, on 17 March 1995, hours after being connected to life support machinery.
 Iran government announced two days of national mourning after Ahmad Khomeini's death.
 Ahmad Khomeini is entombed next to his father in a grand shrine south of Tehran, where his son, Hassan Khomeini, is the superintendent.

 At least one author regarded his death as suspicious, stating that "he died in his sleep", without mentioning the heart attack five days prior and subsequent coma.
 According to Assembly of the Forces of Imam's Line, the Tehran Times reported that the rumors regarding Ahmad Khomeini's death was originally published by Alireza Nourizadeh, an alleged "British spy".
 Under duress, his son, Hassan Khomeini "confirmed" this, calling the rumors "baseless" and repeated the claim that they were created by a "British spy".

 However, non-government sources claim that Ahmad Khomeini was indeed killed after falling foul of the supreme leader, Ayatollah Seyyed Ali Khamenei, and the then president, Hashemi Rafsanjani.
 On multiple occasions, Hassan Khomeini publicly claimed that his father was poisoned by the Iranian intelligence agents with the help of pills that his father had received at the hospital.

 Reception

 Ahmad's father described him as:

 "I bear witness that since the time my son Ahmad has entered the issues of the day, had contact with my works up to the present time I am writing these few lines, I have not experienced a single case of violation of my orders.
 In statements, communique and the like, he has not garbled or interfered in them without my satisfaction, nor has he attributed anything contrary to my words.
 In a word, I have not observed any offence from him."

-Ayatollah Ali Khamenei, Current supreme leader of Iran, described him as who solved many problems and did many things throughout the revolution.
+Ayatollah Ali Khamenei, the former supreme leader of Iran, described him as someone who solved many problems and did many things throughout the revolution.
 Khamenei called him capable and a unique and necessary element besides Khomeini.
 According to Ayatollah Mohammad Fazel Lankarani, Ahmad was a strong column, a capable arm for the government, supreme leader and the officials.